 A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

-In episode 1810 of the Tom Woods Show (TWS), Tom Woods and his guest, Antony Sammeroff, talk about what they call the “grand global conspiracy,” the plot to usher in world government (see https://odysee.com/@TomWoodsTV:e/ep.-1810-the-idea-of-a-grand-conspiracy:2).
+In episode 1810 of the Tom Woods Show, Tom Woods and his guest, Antony Sammeroff, talk about what they call the “grand global conspiracy,” the plot to usher in world government (see https://odysee.com/@TomWoodsTV:e/ep.-1810-the-idea-of-a-grand-conspiracy:2).

 In response, Sammeroff makes a distinction between “individual conspiracies,” some of which are verifiable, on the one hand, and GGC, on the other.
 He defines GGC as the belief that all conspiracies are interconnected and perpetrated by the same group of people sharing the same goal, i.e., a world state.
 Curiously, Sammeroff says that he would not be surprised if GGC turns out to be true.
 He also says he would not be surprised if the September 11th attacks were really an inside job.
 Why would this not surprise him?
 He does not say.

 Moving on, Sammeroff recounts his own intellectual journey from believing in GGC to no longer believing in it.
 What caused Sammeroff to change his mind?
 It was his learning about economics, he says.
 Sammeroff argues that learning about economics tends to undermine belief in conspiracies, because the idea that people respond to incentives can account for events that routinely become the subject of conspiracy theories.
 For instance, economic incentives can lead people to demand government intervention in the economy.
-(I should add that economic incentives can also lead people to oppose government intervention.
+(Note: We should keep in mind that economic incentives can also lead people to oppose government intervention.
 I talk more about the explanatory power of economic incentives below.)

-However, back in reality, the menace we face is more frightening.
-It’s a problem that typically goes unaddressed in the world of GGC believers: the fact that we are surrounded by statists in our daily lives.
+Back in reality, however, the menace we face is more frightening.
+It’s a problem that typically goes unaddressed by GGC believers: the fact that we are surrounded by statists in our daily lives.
 The frightening reality is that most of our friends, family members, neighbors, colleagues, etc. remain under the spell of the state.
 These people simply cannot imagine a society without this peculiar institution.
 It never occurs to the statist to question the state’s existence as a matter of moral principle (or even as a practical matter), even though the statist might question the legitimacy of some of the state’s interventions—the ones we know about, at least.

 Woods asserts that, in this context, GGC becomes an excuse for those who believe in it not to learn anything—especially economics.
 Rather than attempting to draw connections between conspiratorial groups and unmasking the perpetrators, we should take on the more important task of explaining to people around us why government policies are doomed to fail.
-(Woods’ statement, however, is somewhat at odds with an observation made earlier by Sammeroff, who tells us that he was drawn to conspiracy theories in the first place because the people who held such theories seemed to be more knowledgeable than those who dismissed them out of hand.
+(Note: Woods’ statement is at odds with an observation made earlier by Sammeroff, who tells us that he was drawn to conspiracy theories in the first place because the people who held such theories seemed to be more knowledgeable than those who dismissed them.
 It is not so obvious, then, that the “conspiratorial mindset” implies profound and willful ignorance.)

 Woods illustrates the point by noting the tendency among “conspiracy theorists” to focus on the Council on Foreign Relations, a nonpartisan think tank dedicated to discussing foreign policy issues: